 a.
 An example of the required format for output of dice roll counts is: “Player 2 rolled: 2-7, 3-11, 4-0, 5-0, 6-2, 7-3, 8-1, 9-0, 10-1, 11-1, 12-2”

 b.
 An example of the required format of output for path symbol traversals is: “Player 1 traversed: up-3, down-7”

+why create Statistic class: high cohesion, low coupling

+create Statistics class inside Puppet class : Creator

+methods inside Statistics class: information expert

 We interpreted task 5 as an extension of the current game which enables the puppet movement recording function.
 We had to implement an efficient approach so the function could record movements both standard dice rolls and path symbol traversals.
 We achieved this by creating the class ‘statistics’ which makes a HashMap for record storing and then prints out a copy of the current record after a player’s turn has ended.
 All the information records were stored in a string format and all of these records were drawn from the ‘Puppet’ class, more precisely the individual actions of each puppet.
 We chose to implement this solution for task five as it demonstrated low-coupling and high cohesion through the creation of the ‘statistics’ class.
 The inner workings of ‘statistics’ aren’t concerned with other parts of the code, aside from requiring correct input, this way our solution to task 5 was modular and also ergonomic.
 If we knew the input to ‘statistics’ was correct, but its output was buggy, it narrowed down our search for the error in our code to a single class, it was effective both in terms of execution, but also modularity and time efficiency.